anthrax3/pwanalysis/README.md

 to include further analysis modules.
 A description on module creation and addition is included in this readme.

 ```
-usage: pwanalysis.py [-h] [--userpass USERPASS] [--pw PW] [-v]
+usage: pwanalysis.py [-h] [--userpass USERPASS] [--pw PW] [-v] [--block BLOCK]

 optional arguments:
   -h, --help           show this help message and exit
-    --userpass USERPASS  A file that contains the usernames and passwords (in the standard <user>:<pass> format) on each line
+  --userpass USERPASS  A file that contains the usernames and passwords (in
+                       the standard <user>:<pass> format) on each line
   --pw PW              A file that contains a password on each line
   -v, --verbose        Verbose output mode
+  --block BLOCK        Block (chunk) size to read from file at a time (for
+                       memory optimization) (Default: 10000)
 ```

 ## Built-In Modules